ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ## Trace Magic

 Traces are a kind of permanent spell affecting creatures or objects without requiring concentration.
-Player characters all start with one trace, called Spellcasting, which allows them to cast spells.
-If they ever lose this trace, they cannot use any of their magic.
-Spellcasting counts towards their total, leaving most characters with two available traces.
+Player characters all start with one trace, called _Spellcasting_, which allows them to cast spells.
+If they ever lose this trace, they cannot use any of their magic. _Spellcasting_ counts towards their total, leaving most characters with two available traces.

 - Creatures may hold a maximum of three traces at once.
-- All player characters start with the Spellcasting _trace_, which allows them to perform magic, and counts towards their limit.
+- All player characters start with the _Spellcasting_ trace, which allows them to perform magic, and counts towards their limit.

 Objects can be affected by between one and three traces, depending on their make-up: